 Good Fats and Bad Fats

-The good fats are essential to overall health.
-Foods made with olive oil, flax seed, avocados, nuts, or fish are full of good fats.
+Good fats are essential to overall health.
+Foods made with olive oil, flaxseed, avocados, nuts, or fish are full of good fats.
 Instead of snacking on chips and cookies, try some fresh fruit and veggies or a homemade trail mix with nuts and raisins.